hostnfly/jobs/README.md

 # Guidelines
-1. Fork the repo
+1. download the repository as a ZIP
-2. Make a new branch
-2. Commit your code as you do it
-3. Once you are done, make a pull request and contact us!
+2. work and commit locally
+3. send us back your work zipped

 # Backend test